IGCIT/Intel-GPU-Community-Issue-Tracker-IGCIT/.github/ISSUE_TEMPLATE/bug-report---windows-games.md

 ---
 #### Device / Platform [Optional][Recommended]
 <!--
 Share your device / platform name.
-It could be there is a known issue with it that would help circle the issue.
+It could be there is a specific constructor issue.
 -->